 The down payment is a cash payment you make toward the value of the home, and traditional mortgages require a 20% down payment.
-On a $250,000 home, that is $50,000.
-Most people can’t come up with that type of cash, and to help these borrowers, a number of first time home buyer loans require very low down payments or no down payments at all.
+On a $250,000 home, that means you’ll need to pay a $50,000 down payment.
+Most people struggle to come up with that type of cash in time, and to help these borrowers, a number of first-time home buyer loans require very low down payments or no down payments at all.

-Some first time mortgages even include assistance for down payments.
-Basically, the loan comes with a grant that you can use to cover the down payment.
+Some first-time mortgages even include assistance for down payments.
+This means the loan comes with a grant you can use to cover the down payment.
 In some cases, these amounts can be used to cover closing costs, which are fees related to your loan.

 Alternative Credit Histories

 If you’ve never taken out a car loan or used a credit card, you probably don’t have a credit history.
-Unfortunately, even if you’ve always paid all your bills on time, not having a credit history can make it hard to buy a home.
+Unfortunately, even if you’ve always paid your bills on time, not having a credit card history can make it difficult to buy a home.
 To lenders, no credit report can be just as bad or worse than a negative credit history.

-First Time Home Buyer Loan Programs in GA,/h2>
+First Time Home Buyer Loan Programs in GA

 - No to low down payment options